Team Member Missing Deadlines: First Step as Project Manager

 - D.Remove the team member from the project and request a replacement.

 Why B: The PM should follow the performance management process, starting with a documented conversation.
 Option B is correct.
-Option A escalates too quickly; Option C avoids the issue; Option D is too drastic.
+Option A is a workaround that avoids addressing the root cause of the performance issue; Option C is premature escalation, as the PM should first attempt to resolve the issue directly and formally; Option D is too drastic and a last resort.

 This PMP practice question is part of Courseiva's free PMI certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the PMP exam.